 The information from the research will be used to see if life story work has made a difference for the people involved, including staff.
 We will write a report about everything we learn for the National Institute of Health Research which will be circulated widely.
 We will also talk about what we have learnt at conferences and in academic papers.
 No names will be used in anything we produce.
-The report should be available in spring 2015.
+The report will be available 2015.
 If you would like to be sent a copy, please give your preferred contact details to a member of the research team.